Airy66/Final-Group-Project/CONTRIBUTING.md

 All welcome, password-reset, test-alert, and price-alert messages must use the shared mail service.
 Do not create separate transports for each email type.

 The deployment uses Brevo Transactional Email over HTTPS.
-SMTP transports and port settings are not part of the supported configuration.
+SMTP transports and port settings are not part of the supported configuration. `BREVO_API_KEY` must contain an API v3 key, not an SMTP key; the Brevo Transactional platform and sender must both be active.

 Email changes must keep `services/email_service.py` as the single transport boundary, preserve the existing text/HTML and audit semantics, use a bounded timeout, and keep `APP_BASE_URL` as the only source for public application links.
 Mock Brevo HTTP calls in automated tests.
 Never log the API key, provider response body, raw reset token, or complete reset URL.

 Production emails must never contain localhost, passwords, API keys, database URIs, Session tokens, or raw provider payloads.
+Release smoke tests should check Brevo's Transactional Logs for accepted and delivered events and must not paste reset links or provider credentials into issues or review notes.

 ## UI and accessibility